 Neurotransmitters (Amino Acid)

+Glutamatergic neurons are a type of neuron that primarily release glutamate, the main excitatory neurotransmitter in the brain.
 GABAergic neurons are a type of inhibitory neuron in the central nervous system (CNS) that primarily use gamma-aminobutyric acid (GABA) as their neurotransmitter.
-Glutamatergic neurons are a type of neuron that primarily release glutamate, the main excitatory neurotransmitter in the brain.

 GABA is synthesized from glutamate by the enzyme glutamic acid decarboxylase (GAD), which is the rate-limiting step in this pathway.
 Neurons can transition from an excitatory to an inhibitory role by adjusting their neurotransmitter synthesis.
 When glutamate levels increase, some neurons enhance GAD expression, resulting in greater GABA production.
 This adaptation enables neurons to respond to changing physiological conditions, providing necessary inhibitory signals to balance excitatory activity and maintain homeostasis within neural circuits.